Kartaverse/Reactor-Anywhere/README.md

 [![Watch the video](https://img.youtube.com/vi/mklCsf8yOUk/maxresdefault.jpg)](https://www.youtube.com/playlist?list=PLVDcRvd92hcgtYFgiiJtWUWEKJH0Op8W9)
 (Click to play the YouTube Video)

-## The Reactor Web App Concept and why it's Needed
+## The Reactor Web App Concept and why it's Probably Needed ASAP

 The concept behind the new Reactor Anywhere repo effort is to create the next generation of web-browser session-operated Reactor tools with responsive, slick, well-thought-out user interfaces that react automatically to the active device used to view the Reactor web app.